Tipser/slate/docs-v3/script/source/includes/_components.md

 Tipser Script follows <a href="https://semver.org/" target="_blank">Semantic Versioning</a>.
 This means that an increase in the major number in our version indicates potential <b>breaking changes</b>.
 Please be aware of that!
 For the react version, it is recommended to auto-update to the latest version with the same major number (see the caret (^) character in `package.json` file described <a href="https://stackoverflow.com/a/22345808" target="_blank">here</a>).

-<aside class="warning">Be aware, that <code>latest.js</code> distribution of Tipser Script is always usuing to the most recent version of the code.
-To avoid that, you can fix your implementation to the specific version of Tipser Script, e.g. by using URL like <code>https://cdn.tipser.com/tipser-script/2.2.14.js</code></aside>
+<aside class="warning">Be aware, that <code>https://cdn.tipser.com/tipser-script/v3/tipser-script.min.js</code> distribution of Tipser Script is always using to the most recent version of the code.
+To avoid that, you can fix your implementation to the specific version of Tipser Script, e.g. by using URL like <code>https://cdn.tipser.com/tipser-script/v3.0.5/tipser-script.min.js</code></aside>

 ## Imperative script functions